jieunkim1211/academic-kickstart/content/home/publications.md

 <strong>6.
 Standard Language, Propaganda, and Government Satisfaction under Authoritarianism</strong> <br/>
-&bull; Accepted at <em>British Journal of Political Science</em>. <br/>
+&bull; <em>British Journal of Political Science</em> (2026) 56(e24): 1-22. <br/>
 &bull; Presented at 2023, 2024 APSA Annual Meeting ('24 China mini-conference), Nanjing University <br/>
+<a class="btn btn-outline-primary" href="https://doi.org/10.1017/S000712342610146X" target="_blank">Website</a>
+<a class="btn btn-outline-primary" href="https://www.dropbox.com/scl/fi/geqayky0lntdjlqtda7bs/6.Kim_putonghua_bjps2026.pdf?rlkey=njfrtgtfd3b65s99j6azb1iz2&st=ofxyfrcv&dl=0" target="_blank">PDF</a>
 <a class="btn btn-outline-primary" href="javascript:void(0);" onclick="toggleAbstract('abstractPTH')">Abstract</a>

 <!-- Abstract 내용 (처음에는 숨김 상태) -->
 <div id="abstractPTH" style="display: none; margin-top: 10px;">
-Beyond its role in nation- and state-building, I argue that standard language promotion enables autocrats to increase citizens' satisfaction with the government by expanding the reach of propaganda.
-Drawing on large-scale surveys supplemented by original interviews, I test this argument in China, which has successfully promoted a common language, *putonghua*, in recent decades.
+Beyond its role in nation and state building, I argue that standard language promotion enables autocrats to increase citizens’ satisfaction with the government by expanding the reach of propaganda.
+Drawing on large-scale surveys supplemented by original interviews, I test this argument in China, which has successfully promoted a common language, putonghua, in recent decades.
 By leveraging cross-cohort, cross-locality variations in exposure to putonghua at school following a major language reform in 2001, I find that greater exposure to putonghua increases government satisfaction.
 Individual-level evidence highlights a potential mechanism: increased consumption of television political news, a key channel for state propaganda delivered exclusively in putonghua.
-This study has implications for state-society communications and authoritarian control.
+This study has implications for state–society communications and authoritarian control.
 </div>
 <br/>